 - Must avoid color schemes that make pages difficult to read.

 - Must avoid colors/fonts not outlined as part of the Brand Reference Guide.

 Calendars and Calendar Feed Widgets

-Making use of the calendar data is an essential part of how the College communicates events to constituents.
-The focus is to list events, activities, and information that can be valuable and can be used as informative material for College planning.
+Making use of the calendar data is an essential part of how the University communicates events to constituents.
+The focus is to list events, activities, and information that can be valuable and can be used as informative material for University planning.

-The Siteimprove software will provide a comprehensive listing of errors related to accessibility on the college website.
+The Monsido software will provide a comprehensive listing of errors related to accessibility on the university website.
 The service also provides suggestions on how to repair said issues.
-The College Webmaster and the Marketing and Communications office have been designated by the College, as a joint effort, to monitor the maintenance related to keeping the website accessible for those with disabilities.
+The University Webmaster and the Marketing and Communications office have been designated by the University, as a joint effort, to monitor the maintenance related to keeping the website accessible for those with disabilities.
 The Webmaster will have ultimate decision making authority over web content and display.

 All employees with access to update the web page must complete website accessibility certification.
 The webmaster has completed this training.

 Website updaters are required to complete accessibility certification prior to assuming responsibility for website content maintenance and prior to receiving access to the site.
 In addition, accessibility training will be provided to new employees on-boarding to the University throughout the year.

 For assistance or additional training on the Drupal CMS, contact your Webmaster.